 Open the Terminal app.

-Enter and run a command like below.
-(The command will vary depending on your version of macOS.
-Let's assume that the installer is located in your Applications folder and myVolume is the name of your external drive.
-If your drive has a different name, replace "myVolume" with the name of your external drive.)
+Run a command similar to the following.
+(The specific command may vary depending on your macOS version.
+Let's assume that the installer is located in your Applications folder and MyVolume is the name of your external drive.
+If your drive has a different name, replace "MyVolume" with the name of your external drive.)

 - Big Sur: